fbpx

 But the leader of a study group that analyzes issues related to antisemitism voiced concern that targeting funding for higher education “exploits” real concern for the safety of Jewish students.

-“Trump will use the idea of fighting antisemitism as the idea of free speech and breaking up coalitions.
+“Trump will use the idea of fighting antisemitism as a way of suppressing free speech and breaking up coalitions.
 One of the most important things to ensure Jewish safety is to have strong coalitions with people who are also fighting hatred,” Jonathan Jacoby, director of the Nexus Task Force, told JI.
 “By exacerbating division, Trump is only going to make us less safe.”
 Nexus has put forth a definition of antisemitism favored by progressives as an alternative to the widely-embraced International Holocaust Remembrance Alliance definition, which they say chills free speech when it comes to criticism of Israel.

 At his White House Hanukkah reception in December 2019, then-President Trump signed an executive order that expanded the protections covered under Title VI of the 1964 Civil Rights Act to include antisemitic acts.